 The service works in partnership with lots of organisations including our public health and adult care teams, Derbyshire Community Health Services, Age UK Derby and Derbyshire and other partners.

-You can find falls prevention sessions on the Active Derbyshire website.
+You can find falls prevention sessions on Active Derbyshire.

 There are lots of other things besides exercise which can be done to help prevent falls.
 Find out more from Age UK.